dasoldasol/dasoldasol.github.io/_posts/Application.md

   - **A) Amazon MQ**
   - Amazon MQ, Amazon SQS, and Amazon SNS are messaging services that are suitable for anyone from startups to enterprises.
 If you're using messaging with existing applications and want to move your messaging service to the cloud quickly and easily, it is recommended that you consider Amazon MQ.
 It supports industry-standard APIs and protocols so you can switch from any standards-based message broker to Amazon MQ without rewriting the messaging code in your application
   - Amazon SWF : is incorrect because this is a fully-managed state tracker and task coordinator service and not a messaging service

+- A traffic monitoring and reporting application uses Kinesis to accept real-time data.
+In order to process and store the data, they used Amazon **Kinesis Data Firehose** to load the streaming data to various AWS resources.
+Which of the following services can you **load streaming data into**?
+  - **A) Amazon Elasticsearch Service**
+  - **Amazon Kinesis Data Firehose** : capture, transform, and load streaming data into **Amazon S3, Amazon Redshift, Amazon Elasticsearch Service, and Splunk**, enabling near real-time analytics with existing business intelligence tools and dashboards you’re already using today.
+  - **S3 Select** : is incorrect because S3 Select is just a feature of Amazon S3 that makes it easy to retrieve specific data from the contents of an object using simple SQL expressions without having to retrieve the entire object.
+  - **Redshift Spectrum** : is incorrect because Redshift Spectrum is also just a feature of Amazon Redshift that enables you to run queries against exabytes of unstructured data in Amazon S3 with no loading or ETL required.